How the New York Times Is Keeping Print Job Ads Relevant in 2015

 Honestly, that’s not a headline I ever expected to write.
 Amid the clamor of the champions of today’s most tech-savvy recruiting tactics — from programmatic ad-buying to growth hacker marketing and inbound recruiting — I and plenty of others have long assumed that newspaper “help wanted” ads were pretty much dead.

 I wasn’t surprised when the New York Times announced T Jobs.
-A job-matching solution driven by the RealMatch platform, T Jobs fits in nicely with the other tech-driven recruiting tools we’ve seen proliferate over the last few years.
+A job-matching solution driven by the RealMatch platform, T Jobs fits in nicely with the other tech-driven recruiting tools we’ve seen proliferate in the employment market over the last few years.

 To learn more about T Jobs — and why newspaper classifieds may actually have a place in the 2015 recruiting arsenal — I spoke with Kerrie Gillis, vice president of advertising at the New York Times.
 What follows is a transcript of our conversation, with minimal editing for style and clarity.